Gabriel Moreno Preview, Player Props: Diamondbacks vs. Cubs

 Gabriel Moreno At The Plate

-- Moreno is hitting .282 with 15 doubles, a triple, seven home runs and 22 walks.
+- Moreno is batting .280 with 15 doubles, a triple, seven home runs and 23 walks.

-- Moreno has reached base via a hit in 52 games this year (of 89 played), and had multiple hits in 25 of those games.

-- He has homered in seven games this year (7.9%), homering in 2.2% of his trips to the plate.
+- Looking at the 90 games he has played this year, he's hit a long ball in seven of them (7.8%), and in 2.2% of his trips to the dish.

-- Moreno has had an RBI in 30 games this year (33.7%), including six multi-RBI outings (6.7%).
-He has also driven home three or more of his team's runs in four contests.
+- In 33.3% of his games this year, Moreno has driven in at least one run.
+In six of those games (6.7%) he recorded two or more RBI, while accounting for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.